The Confident Eater

 My fussy eater is not putting on weight, what can I do?

-Many parents I speak to are really concerned that their child is not eating enough.
+Many parents are really concerned their child is not eating enough food.

 Parents are also often worried that their child is too skinny or doesn’t seem to be putting on weight.